phicov/u2_lesson_mongoose_express-1/README.md

 touch db/index.js models/{brand,product,index}.js seed/brandsProducts.js
 ```

-Now let's open up Visual Studio Code and write some code:
+Open the project with VSCode:
 ```sh
 code .
 ```

-Inside our `db` folder we are going to use Mongoose to establish a connection to our MongoDB `productsDatabase`:
+Inside our `db` folder we will configure Mongoose to establish a connection to our local MongoDB `productsDatabase`:

 mongodb-mongoose-express-api/db/index.js